dhruvateamaps/kata/architectural_characteristics.md

 We might add or remove features often
 We might partner with other organisations
-Our features will need to be accurate as well as accessible - otherwise we might face user attrition As a startup, they are constrained on the budget
+Our features will need to be accurate as well as accessible - otherwise we might face user attrition As a startup, we are constrained on the budget

 ## Characteristics